January 17, 1970: Jerry Rubin Brings the Chicago Noise to Seattle

 Rubin first gained nationwide fame sufficient enough to attract such a crowd to the HUB when, as a younger and more austere antiwar activist at the University of California at Berkeley in May 1965, he organized the Vietnam Day Committee (VDC), an ad hoc coalition which then held a massive antiwar teach-in attended by an estimated 30,000 people.
 The VDC teach-in was one of the first major public expressions of protest against the U.S. military presence in Vietnam, then rapidly being escalated.
 On December 31, 1967, after his antiwar tactics had grown more strategically absurdist, Rubin (along with Hoffman and several others) co-founded the Yippies, a group of intentionally irreverent ideological pranksters, later self-designated with mock pomposity as the Youth International Party.

-Rubin was invited to speak at UW by Michael Lerner (b.
-1943), a former VDC comrade of Rubin’s at Berkeley who was then a 27-year-old visiting UW philosophy professor.
+Rubin was invited to speak at UW by Michael Lerner (1943-2024), a former VDC comrade of Rubin’s at Berkeley who was then a 27-year-old visiting UW philosophy professor.
 While teaching Philosophy 110, an introduction to Karl Marx and New Left avatar Herbert Marcuse, Lerner was then attempting to organize a new UW antiwar group to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the preceding summer.
 Lerner hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.

 One should note here that, as the Chicago Seven trial unfolded, many among the American antiwar movement had begun to consider Rubin a liability to the cause, viewing his increasingly theatrical anti-authoritarianism as counterproductive to more serious and studious arguments against the Vietnam War and the military-industrial complex in general.
 Nevertheless, no one seemed at the time to deny that Rubin, despite his apparent self-infatuation, was an unusually charismatic and therefore catalytic public speaker, as amply evidenced by his HUB speech, in which he proved by turns equally flippant, poignant, and provocative.